-Michael has focused his practice on a broad range of complex commercial and business litigation matters, including securities fraud and other class actions; lawsuits involving theft of trade secrets, royalties disputes, the Sarbanes-Oxley whistleblower laws, breach of contract, fraud, Racketeer Influenced and Corrupt Organizations Act, employment, and unfair competition claims; internal investigations on behalf of domestic and international corporations; multijurisdictional products liability class actions; and injunction proceedings in false advertising, trademark infringement and other cases.
+An experienced first-chair trial attorney and trusted advisor to in-house counsel and senior management, Michael Schissel represents clients in a broad range of complex commercial and business litigation matters, including products liability, securities fraud, consumer class actions, theft of trade secrets, the Sarbanes-Oxley whistleblower laws and other employment-related litigation, breach of contract, fraud, Racketeer Influenced and Corrupt Organizations Act (RICO), unfair competition claims, and internal investigations on behalf of domestic and international corporations.

 - General Electric in defending claims by US Navy personnel related to the Fukushima nuclear power plant meltdown.